**November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!**

 More advanced drones can even have their motor direction reversed in a split-second by the flight controller, and this feature is becoming more common as drones get more advanced.
 Reversing the motor direction basically means sustained inverted flight is possible, and more advanced '3D' tricks are flyable.

 Use these links to visit the website of your country's governing body for radio control flying, to learn about the rules and regulations.
-Please don't think you can fly a drone in any old place and in any old manner!
+Please don't think you can fly a drone in any old place and in any old manner - always check the laws first!

 - British Model Flying Association (BMFA) - the legal body within the UK.